grampelberg/spotcheck/README.md

 This all works at the component level.
 You can spotcheck any part of the UI - from the smallest button up to a full page.
-By capturing the different states of your components, you can understand how a particular change impacts the design.
+By capturing the different states of components, spot checking what's happened with the design can be reviewed as part of the PR itself.

-For many changes, you no longer need to ask the author for a set of screenshots or run things yourself just to see how interactions work.
+## Interaction States

-## states
+By default, spotcheck captures a set of states for each element.
+It is possible to limit these in configuration for those that aren't visually different from the `default` state.
+These are:

 - `:active` - The mouse is positioned over the element and the mouse button is pressed.
 This results in a combination of `:active`, `:hover` and `:focus`